All About Allison: 2005 flashback

 In flashbacks, Carrie Mathison (Claire Danes) arrives in Baghdad for the first time.
 She is there to replace Allison Carr (Miranda Otto), a case officer who is frustrated with the futility of the situation in Iraq and has decided to take leave.
 Allison introduces Carrie to one of their most valuable assets, Iraqi attorney Ahmed Nazari (Darwin Shaw), though Ahmed voices his refusal to work with anyone other than Allison.
-Allison and Ahmed meet privately, where Ahmed indicates romantic feelings for Allison and reveals he's systematically stolen $8 million from the Ministry of Justice.
+Allison and Ahmed meet privately, where Ahmed indicates romantic feelings for Allison and reveals he has systematically stolen $8 million from the Ministry of Justice.
 When Allison agrees to run away with him, Russian intelligence agent Krupin (Mark Ivanir) enters the room.
 Krupin points out that everything in the room has been recorded and hints that Allison could face federal prison.
 If Allison agrees to become a double agent for the SVR instead, he offers her half of the money along with mutual information exchange that will help her climb the ranks of the CIA.

 Present-day

 Saul (Mandy Patinkin) is detained while Mossad negotiates with the CIA to arrange his return.
 When Etai (Allan Corduner) gets word that a deal has been reached, he helps Saul escape the premises.

-During a stop for supplies, Quinn (Rupert Friend) gets suspicious of the jihadist group he's escorting to Syria.
+During a stop for supplies, Quinn (Rupert Friend) gets suspicious of the jihadist group he is escorting to Syria.
 When he goes to investigate what is being loaded onto their truck, one of the men knocks him out.
 Bibi (René Ifrah) remarks to a confused compatriot that they are going back to Berlin, as was always the true plan.
 Quinn wakes up later, finding himself tied up in the back of the now moving truck, where he can see a supply of chemical weapons.

 Carrie arranges a public meeting with Allison where she pleads with Allison to review the case files regarding Ahmed Nazari.
 A sniper is positioned to shoot Carrie on Allison's signal, but she opts against it.
 When Numan (Atheer Adel) successfully hacks into Ahmed's laptop, Carrie takes note of a photo of Ahmed at a beachside bar.
 Carrie recalls a conversation in Baghdad where Allison mentioned a bar in Saint Lucia.
 After a web search confirms it to be the same bar, a shocked Carrie says "Oh my God...
 Allison."